pschool-in/curriculum/content/grammar/degrees-comparison-draft.md

 The Pacific Ocean is deeper than the Arctic ocean.
 You are more polite than John.
 My brother is taller than I am, but he is older too.
-A rose is more beautiful than a daisy.
+A rose is more beautiful than a Daisy.
-The Earth is larger than the moon.
+The Earth is larger than the Moon.
 My mom is a better cook than your mom.
 Learning Kannada is more difficult than learning Hindi.
 Madhu is more cheerful than her sister.